- - -

 Namibia is an untamed, undiscovered abyss, once plundered, today preserved.

-Iron-rich orange sand, blown by the Atlantic, rises to form the tallest and oldest sand dunes in the world.
+Iron-rich orange sand, blown by the Atlantic, rises to form the oldest and tallest sand dunes in the world.

 The dunes descend to white salt pans that stretch dry, cracked and forgotten, disappearing into a blank horizon.